A Second Chance (2014 film): Plot

 Anne seems to have come to terms with the new situation.
-On one of her nightly walks she parks the stroller in the middle of the road on a bridge.
+On one of her nightly walks, she parks the stroller in the middle of the road on a bridge.
 This forces a trucker to stop.
 After she convinces him to take the baby and keep it warm in his cabin, she jumps into the freezing river, committing suicide.
 In the wake of Anne's death Andreas and his mother care for the baby (Sofus).

 In ensuing interrogations, Andreas and his partner try to get Tristan to talk.
 Andreas slips up when he calls the baby "Alexander" instead of "Sofus".
 After Tristan is told that Sanne has testified and that they'd have to find the baby to prove cot death, he comes clean.
 Andreas reacts with an outburst of rage, hitting and kicking Tristan, whereupon his superior sends him home and orders a meeting with the police psychologist.
 Tristan leads the police to a remote area in a forest, where he buried the baby.

 Sanne has been admitted to a psychiatric hospital.
 She insists that the dead baby was not Sofus.

-At Alexander's autopsy it is revealed that he died due to a cerebral haemorrhage caused by shaken baby syndrome and that he had several older bleeds and rib fractures.
+At Alexander's autopsy, it is revealed that he died due to a cerebral hemorrhage caused by shaken baby syndrome and that he had several older bleeds and rib fractures.
 Andreas realizes that Anne is responsible for the maltreatment.
 In a knee-jerk reaction, he heads for his mother's holiday home with Sofus.
 Meanwhile, his police partner Simon has figured out that Andreas must have swapped the babies.
-He looks for him at the holiday home and gets it across to Andreas that to turn himself in, is the only right choice.
-He'd be dismissed from his job in law enforcement but be let-off on a suspended sentence because of significant mitigating circumstances.
+He looks for him at the holiday home and gets it across to Andreas that to turn himself in is the only right choice.
+He'd be dismissed from his job in law enforcement but be let off on a suspended sentence because of significant mitigating circumstances.